Runtime Environment

 A test ELF can be divided into two parts: the Test and the Runtime.
 Test Code consists of discrete test cases to be ran in the Test Environment.
 After Test code is finished, it returns control back to the Runtime environment.
 It runs in the Test privilege mode.

 The Runtime Environment or Runtime is generated by RiescueD and manages startup, scheduling, traps, and the end of test.
-It runs in the Handler privilege mode.
+It runs in Machine mode (M-mode).

 %%{init: {'themeVariables': {'fontFamily': 'Fira Code', monospace;}}}%%